Heroes on the Hills

-Lafarge now owned the Cement Works and they very generously offered us larger premises.
+Lafarge then owned the Cement Works and they very generously offered us larger premises.
 A lot of hard work was carried out by team members and Lafarge staff modifying the three large industrial garages into a state-of-the-art Mountain Rescue base, complete with, among other things, a crag training wall.

 The Lord Lieutenant of Derbyshire, Mr John Bather, officially opened the new base, where we still are to this day.
 Our landlords have changed over the years and now Breedon own the site.
 We are very lucky to have the continued support of Breedon and indeed all the past landlords, we do appreciate it immensely.

 Edale Mountain Rescue Team is now one of the busiest and oldest teams in England and Wales, responding to an average of 120 callouts per year.